-The aim of the course is to give the students a deeper understanding in creative concept development in early phases in technical product development.
-The student will have insights into methods to identify user needs and an understanding of how creative methods are used to evaluate and select concepts on the basis of the needfinding.
-The students will be able to reason about and reflect over the choice of methods and their use as well as their own and group work.
+The overall aim of the course is to deepen students' understanding of creative conceptual development in early phases of technical product development.
+After completion of the course, students will have insights into methods for identifying user needs and understanding of how creative methods are used to develop and evaluate and select concepts based on the needs assessment.
+Students should be able to reason and reflect on the choice of methods and their application as well as their own and the group's work.

 - Factors that influence the creative process

-- Evaluation of, reflection on and reasoning about process and methods
+- Evaluation, reflection and reasoning about processes and methods

 Peter Törlind, Peter.Torlind@ltu.se